 The average price of electricity (annual) obviously varies with the amount of energy you use.
 In general, the annual electric bill in Ireland would vary from as low as €800 per year to €1500 for high energy spenders.
-The average price with the standard electricity rates in Ireland would be €1005 for 4200kWh, which is an average Irish household energy consumption would be.
+The average price with the standard electricity rates in Ireland would be €1005 for 4200kWh, which is an what average Irish household energy consumption would use.
 This being said, it’s important to note that the electricity cost in Ireland is slightly higher than in the rest of the Eurozone.

 Electricity is the modern-day approach to energy as most appliances today do not rely on gas to function.

 Gas by itself is cheaper and has an annual cost of just around €800 as a minimum.
 The average annual consumption of gas is higher than the amount of electricity we use, at 1100 kwh.
 This is the amount of gas an average three-bedroom house will likely use up in a year.